Veterinary Nurses and Becoming an AMTRA RAMA (SQP)

 Booking your assessment

-Once enrolled with AMTRA and in receipt of the training manual, veterinary nurses may book their written assessment and viva with AMTRA.
+Once enrolled with AMTRA and in receipt of the training manual, veterinary nurses may book their exam(s) with AMTRA.

 See the AMTRA website for the full list of options.